Low anterior hairline

 Low anterior hairline is a dysmorphic feature in which the frontal hairline which defines the top and sides of the forehead is unusually low.
-This can mean that either the distance between the trichion (hairline) and glabella at the midline is more than 2 SD below the mean, or that this distance is apparently (subjectively) decreased.
+This can mean that either the distance between the trichion (hairline) and glabella at the midline is more than 2 standard deviations below the mean, or that this distance is apparently (subjectively) decreased.

 Conditions

 Low anterior hairline is seen in the following conditions and syndromes: